ggraciela/PricePalate/README.md

 # Price Palate

 ## 1. Project Description
-a grocery planning app prototype where users can compare prices across multiple supermarkets within just a few clicks (goodbye countless tabs!), and save the items into their shopping list.
+A grocery planning app prototype where users can compare prices across multiple supermarkets within just a few clicks (goodbye countless tabs!), and save the items into their shopping list.

 ## 2. Names of Contributors & Technologies Used